-Governor Lamont Activates State’s Severe Cold Weather Protocol From Wednesday Night to Saturday Morning
+Governor Lamont Activates State’s Severe Cold Weather Protocol as Frigid Temps Approach Friday Night

 A List of Shelters and Warming Centers in Connecticut Can Be Located by Calling 2-1-1

-(HARTFORD, CT) – Governor Ned Lamont today announced that as bitter cold temperatures and wind chills are anticipated to impact the state over the next several days, he will be activating the state’s Severe Cold Weather Protocol beginning at 6:00 p.m. on Wednesday, December 18, 2019, and lasting through 9:00 a.m. on Saturday, December 21.
-This is the first time this season that the protocol has been enacted.
+(HARTFORD, CT) – Governor Ned Lamont today announced that as temperatures are anticipated to dip into the single digits and teens on Friday night, he will be activating the state’s Severe Cold Weather Protocol beginning at 12:00 p.m. on Friday, February 14, 2020, and lasting through 12:00 p.m. on Saturday, February 15.

 The protocol directs staff from the relevant state agencies to coordinate with United Way 2-1-1 and Connecticut’s network of shelters to ensure that the most vulnerable populations receive protection from the severe conditions.
 A listing of available shelters throughout Connecticut can be located by calling 2-1-1 or visiting www.211ct.org.